-At Ardoq, our values define who we are as a company, we strive to be bold, caring and driven.
-As a caring company, we decided to give back to society by supporting an inclusive, inspiring organization we encountered in our early days as a start-up.
+At Ardoq, our values define who we are as a company.
+We strive to be bold, caring and driven.
+As a caring company, give back to society by supporting an inclusive, inspiring organization we encountered in our early days as a start-up.

 Between 2017 - 2019, we shared offices with the founders of Learnlink; a company focused on educating kids in technology.
 Listening to their story, we learned about Learnlink’s inclusive, tech-driven approach to helping all children learn to code.
 As one of the companies in Learnlink’s partner program, we help sponsor the attendance of 10% of the course participants from low-income families.